cscart/docs/en/user_guide/addons/sms_notifications/index.rst

 SMS Notifications
 *****************

-This add-on enables you to receive SMS notifications about some routine events that occur in your store and may require immediate response.
-The module utilizes the resources of **Clickatell Gateway**, a trustworthy mobile messaging platform.
-This implies that you have registered an account with Clickatell.
+This add-on allows you to receive SMS notifications about events that occur in your store.
+The notifications are sent via **Clickatell**, a mobile messaging platform.
+That's why you'll need a Clickatell account if you want your store to send SMS notifications to you.

 .. toctree::
     :maxdepth: 2